Bakersfield Night Sky - February 6, 2016

 By Nick Strobel

 Just another week left of the grand line-up of the naked-eye planets in our pre-dawn sky.
 After that Mercury will probably be a bit too low for us to see it low in the east shortly before sunrise.
 Tomorrow morning before sunrise you'll see from lower left to upper right: Mercury and super-bright Venus in Sagittarius low in the east, yellow-white Saturn in between Scorpius and Ophiuchus, orange-red Mars in Libra, and super-bright Jupiter in between Leo and Virgo in the south.
-The attached chart shows the first four planets.
 The line-up spans too much of the sky to get it all to fit on a square chart.

 A line-up like this with all of the naked-eye planets doesn't occur that often.
 The last time we saw all five of them in the sky at once was over a decade ago in mid-December 2004 to mid-January 2005.
 We'll have another chance to see all of them in the sky at once for a few evenings in August of this year but Mercury and Venus may be a bit too low for us to see them in our hazy evening twilight skies.
 This week's view before sunrise will be much easier to catch all five of the planets.